tc39/proposal-function-implementation-hiding/README.md

 You could try to patch around it by saying that only setting it to `true` works, and setting it to `false` or deleting the property does nothing.
 But that's just strange.
 We already have a mechanism for changing the state of an object in a non-reversible way: call a method on it.
 Thus, the `foo.hide()` proposal above (which has its own problems).

+### How does this affect devtools or other methods of inspecting a function's implementation details?

+This proposal, like all JavaScript language proposals, only impacts the behavior of JavaScript code.
+Developer tools are outside the scope, and this proposal does not intend to change how they behave in any way.
+So, functions with their implementation hidden via the proposal's directive can still be inspected by devtools, if the devtools choose to expose this information.

+Concretely, this proposal only impacts two things:

+* The JavaScript string values produced by `Function.prototype.toString()`.
+* The JavaScript values produced by not-yet-standardized properties like `Error.prototype.stack` or other parts of the [error stacks proposal](https://github.com/tc39/proposal-error-stacks).

+The proposed specification text does _not_ impact any of the following:

+* What the developer sees on their screen when they do `console.log(someFunction)` (which doesn't have to be related to JavaScript-exposed `.toString()` return values).
+* What error stack traces the developer eventually sees on their screen when an unhandled exception or rejection occurs (which don't have to be related to JavaScript-exposed `.stack` strings).
+* What the developer sees on their screen when they look at the source code or network-response panels of devtools.
+* Whether the developer can set breakpoints or pause on uncaught exceptions inside functions.
+* ... etc.

+That said, developer tools teams are not governed by any language specification; they made independent decisions on their user experience.
+They could at any point decide that code from `example.com` gets hidden from devtools, or code that is minified gets hidden from devtools.
+Or, indeed, they may decide that code whose implementation is hidden from JavaScript via this proposal gets hidden from devtools.
+That is their decision, and no language specification can impact their UX.
+All we can say is that the proposal champions hope that devtools continue to make code maximally introspectable.

 ## Appendix: out-of-band memory-saving switches

 Historically, there have been a number of ideas, motivations, and proposals in this space.
 In the January 2018 TC39 meeting, we realized that there were two related proposals: